rebeccoder/milestone-project-two/README.md

 ![Wining Message](/assets/images/winning-message.png)

-- The winning message in this game was made using sweet alerts.
+- The winning message in this game was made using Sweet Alerts.
 A message box pops up in the center of the screen saying the "player1/player2 wins!" using the actual name that was entered by the user.
 It also gives the option to play again or return to the main menu.
 This feature makes it easy for players to determine the winner of the game and adds a fun element to the gameplay.

 ---
 ### **Draw**